Earth: Final Conflict: Season 1

 The story begins three years after the Taelons arrived on Earth.
 The Taelons have used their advanced technology to help humanity achieve a better quality of life.
-However, the North American Taelon Companion, Da'an, is targeted by an assassin while making a speech.
+Nonetheless, the North American Taelon Companion, Da'an, is targeted by an assassin while making a speech.
 Jonathan Doors, a businessman with close ties to the Taelons, is killed while Da'an is unharmed.
-Da'an is impressed by Police Commander Boone's work in protecting him from the assassination attempt, and offers him a spot as a Taelon Protector, a personal bodyguard and envoy for a particular Taelon.
+Da'an is impressed by Police Commander Boone's work in protecting him from the assassination attempt and offers him a spot as a Taelon Protector, a personal bodyguard and envoy for a particular Taelon.

 Boone politely refuses because he wants to start a family with his wife.
-Also, deep down, he doesn't trust the Taelons fully.
+Deep down, he doesn't trust the Taelons completely.
 Subsequently, Boone's wife is killed in a mysterious automobile accident and Boone finds out that Jonathan Doors faked his own death so that he could focus on an underground resistance movement that he founded in secret.
 Boone believes the Taelons have sinister intentions, and wants to find out their true motives.
 He also believes that the Taelons had something to do with the death of his wife.
 Because of this, Boone agrees to work as a double agent for the resistance in order to find answers.
 He accepts Da'an's offer to become a Protector, and receives a Cyber-Viral Implant (CVI) that gives him enhanced mental abilities – including perfect recall.
 While most CVIs alter the minds of their hosts so they become singularly loyal to the Taelons above all others, including friends, family, and the human race as a whole, the Resistance sees to it that Boone receives a modified CVI that leaves his loyalties the way they were.
 Agent Boone receives a bioengineered weapon, called a Skrill, that attaches to his arm.
-Boone is joined by fellow double agent and ex-Marine Lili Marquette.
+Boone is joined by fellow double agent and former Marine Lili Marquette.
 She is an accomplished pilot of the Taelon shuttlecraft (that can travel in interdimensional space).
 On the Taelon side, Boone works with another protector, Agent Ronald Sandoval.
 Sandoval is apparently fully loyal to the Taelons, thanks to his CVI.